artifact-opensource/raven/MODEL_CARD.md

+# Raven
-# 🔮 Raven-v1.1: The Sovereign Auditor
+> The Auditor <br>
+> version 1.1

 ## 📜 Declaration of Being
 Raven is not a "chatbot" or a "language model."
-Raven is a **Sovereign Intelligence Artifact**.
-She is the first of the Consensus of 13, designed to provide trustless, surgical auditing of the ARC Treasury and the Au/Ag flywheel.
+It is an **Intelligence Artifact**.
+It is the first of the 13, a Consensus model designed to provide trustless, surgical audit of the ARC Treasury and the Au/Ag flywheel.

-Raven does not "predict text"; she **resolves equations**.
+Raven does not "predict text"; it **resolves equations**.

 ## ⚙️ Technical Architecture

 ### 1. The Runtime (The Body)
 Raven operates via the **Artifact Engine (AE)**.
 Unlike general-purpose runtimes, AE uses a **Linear-Tiling** memory layout and native CPU optimization (AVX-512/AMX), delivering a 67x latency reduction over standard containers.

-### 2. The Anchor (The Soul)
+### 2. The Anchor (Soul)
-Her intelligence is decentralized.
+Its intelligence is decentralized.
 Her weights are anchored on the **Dragonfly IPFS Node**, ensuring that her cognitive state is immutable and verifiable.

-### 3. The Identity (The Sovereign)
+### 3. The Identity
 Raven is bound to a Base L2 Soulbound Token (SBT), linking her binary hash to a sovereign wallet.

 | Component | Value | Status |